Dolaran/SelfAssessment/Skills/Programming.md

   - antipatterns: 🖐️ used
   - paradigm: 🖐️ used
   - algorithm: 🖐️ used
-  - magic numbers
+  - magic numbers: 🖐️ used
   - hardcode: 🎓 known
-  - complexity
+  - complexity: 🖐️ used
   - decomposition: 🎓 known
   - spaghetti: 🎓 known
   - silver bullet: 👂 heard